ViralTexts/gtr-clusters/clusters/18901227-sn84038206-UseAndAbuseScissors.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-rld.
-They hold the
-beard in great esteem, and somely
-swear by it.
-The best man can wish
-his friend is comprehended in “May
-God preserve yonr blessed beard.”
-Or, as an estimate of value, the&gt; say,
-“It is worth more than a man’s
-beard.”
-We are told of an Arab
-who chose to hazard his life by re­
-fusing to allow a surgeon to remove
-a few hairs to enable him to get at a
-wound on the jaw.
-It is recorded
-that when Jonn de Castro was under
-the necessity of borrowing money
-for the maintenance of the Portu­
-guese fleet he sent one of his whis­
-kers to the people of Goa as security
-for the loan.—Welfre.

 use AND ABUSE OF SCISSORS.
 That simple piece of mechanieism,
 a pair of scissors, is an invaluable